RimoChan/match-you/README.en.md

 Just sent "Match You" to your workmates and when it runs, the dependencies on his/her computer will be deleted!
 So he/she must do it!

-What you do next is staring his/her computer to get the dependencies!
+What you do next is staring his/her computer to get the whole process about dependencies!

 <sub>(or your workmates cannot deal it either, of course)</sub>